 The response was surprising – impossible!
 Ok, I thought, maybe they already used up all the bananas and she could not purchase more on such a short notice, but the next day there was another dessert consisting of bananas and sugar.
 Another dessert that went untouched.

 Since then my husband and I have a saying: “Impossible bananas.”
 We use it whenever we can’t get something that we should be able to get and also every time I see caramelized bananas on the menu.

 Last week, when I was in Cuba, I was able to have my Impossible Bananas almost every day, not the same as the Costa Rican ones, but still very good.
 They were bathed in sugar syrup with some butter, orange juice and rum – perfection!

-- Place bananas in the pan and place little knobs of butter on the bananas.
+- Place the bananas in the pan and add little knobs of butter on top of the bananas.

 - Roast for 20 min until the bananas are soft and lusciously creamy.

 - Roast for 55 minutes until the bananas are deliciously sweet, sticky, and chewy.